wdhg/finale/README.md

 # Interlude

-Interlude is a custom extension to the Prelude of functions that I wish existed in it.
+Interlude is a custom extension to the Prelude library of functions that I wish existed in it.

 ## Features

 - `??` is a safe function to complement `!!`.
-It returns a `Maybe` of the index of an item in a list.
+It returns a `Maybe` of the index of the first occurance of an item in a list.
   For example:
   ```Haskell
   λ "hello" ?? 'e'